Preview Our 16 Latest Bond Picks

 Impact on Price of Recommended Bond

 According to the TRACE Fact Book, in Q3 2020, there were an average of 19,928 daily customer buy trades.
-Generally, online bond platforms have live quotes for 8,500 corporate bond CUSIPs.
+Generally, online bond trading platforms have live quotes for approximately 9,000 corporate bond CUSIPs.
 Based on these numbers, the average corporate bond had 2.3 customer buy trades each day in Q3 2020.
 This number isn't exact, as there can be volume in bonds without live quotes; however, it's in the ballpark.
 This 2.3 daily customer buy trades is the same number the bond in Case Study 3 had for the three days leading up to our December 17, 2020 pick date.
 We then had the number of customer buy trades increase to 76 on the pick date.

 So what happened to the price of this bond in the wake of our recommendation?